giorgosn/V3nture/README.md

 ## Description

-This is a MVP for supporting founders and builders find their first costumers.
-Just complete the form and you will recieve an email with the profile of one possible costumer.
-Also you will rewarded with and NFT and a membership to V3nture DAO.
+This is an MVP for supporting founders and builders in finding their first customers and specifically into identifying a persona (customer segment) that is relevant for their venture.
+Just provide a short description of your venture and you will receive an email with the profile of one relevant persona.
+Also, you will rewarded with an NFT and a membership to v3nture DAO.
+Identifying that one individual who decides to adopt your solution is crucial.
+Why?
+Because businesses aren't faceless entities; they're made of people.
+People with preferences, biases, and unique pain points.
+When we target companies or departments, we're shooting in the dark.
+But by focusing on the individual decision-maker, we tap into the very heart of what drives a purchase — emotion, need, and value perception.
+So don't just understand your product, understand the person who says 'yes' to it.
+Dive deeper, and tailor your approach to resonate with that persona.
+The payoff?
+A message that doesn't just reach its target, but sticks.

 ## Demo

-Include a link to a live demo of your project if available.
-You can also embed screenshots, videos, or GIFs to showcase your project's functionality.
+Access the demo at https://www.v3nture.xyz/persona

 ## Features